smartmind-team/thanosql-docs/docs/en/getting_started/data_upload.md

 ## __Preface__

-ThanoSQL workspace's users can upload data in two ways as below.
+ThanoSQL workspace's users can upload data using two ways as shown below.

 !!! note "To upload data"
-    1. Uploading your local data in a workspace environment
+    1. Uploading your local data into your workspace environment
-    2. Uploading local data by connecting to SFTP server using a private key
+    2. Uploading local data by SFTP server connection using a private key

 ## __1. Uploading your local data in a workspace environment__

 To upload local data to ThanoSQL workspace, follow these steps:

 !!! note ""
-    1. Log in to ThanoSQL console
+    1. Log into the ThanoSQL console
     2. Click the Upload button.
-(Same as the Jupiter Lab method)
+(Same as the Jupyter Lab method)
     3. Select the file to upload.

 !!! warning "Uploading Precaution"
-    Uploading a large number of files with multiple selections can cause problems because many connection requests occur at once.
+    Uploading a large number of files with multiple selections can cause problems since multiple connection requests occur at once.
 When processing large amounts of data, be sure to upload it as a zip file.

-## __2. ta by connecting to SFTP server using a private key__
+## __2. Uploading local data by SFTP server connection using a private key__

 !!! note "What is SFTP(Secure File Transfer Protocol)?"
     An interactive file transfer program with a user interface similar to File Transfer Protocol (FTP).
 However, SFTP uses SSH File Transfer Protocol (FTP) to create a secure connection to the server.

 !!! danger ""
     - SFTP supports only ubuntu linux
-    - Some of the options available for the command are not included in the SFTP command, but most commands are included.
+    - Though, most commands available for the linux cli are usable with SFTP, some commands are unavailable.

-Follow these steps to connect to a remote computer and upload data.
+Follow these steps to connect to the remote server and upload data.

 ### __STEP 1.
 Verify your private key and ID__

 SFTP connection requires a private key and ID.
 If you enter 'My Profile' at the top of the webpage, you can check or reissue your private key.
 Enter the workspace name for the ID required for SFTP connection.

-The private key is made up of the following formats:
+The private key follows the format below:

 ```pem
 -----BEGIN OPENSSH PRIVATE KEY-----